 - To preserve its history and charm, the state of Georgia provides a 20% tax credit against repairs of historic properties.
 Federal provides a 25% credit against repairs.
 Nearly 25% of the remaining distressed properties in Savannah are within the historic districts.

 Needless to say, Savannah had a lot going for it before COVID, but it has had a lot more going on with COVID and will only continue to follow the trends of Charleston, regardless of what our future economy looks like.
 With many of the abandoned properties being converted to multi-family ages ago, there is both flip and long-term cash flow opportunities throughout both re-established areas and those where things are headed.

 Take a look at this 8bd/4ba quad-plex we converted into a 16bd/8ba cash-flowing machine.
 Not including credits for historical restoration, this property will generate over a 12% net CAP.
 There are opportunities like this throughout the city.
 If you are reading this, you likely do not have inventory, or opportunity like this where you live and that is why – You can live anywhere you want, but invest where it makes the most sense.

 I should note, that PIP clients own the tri-plex to the left and duplex to the right, as well as the duplex directly across the street.
 There is power in numbers when you can control the market trends.

 Remember, it is not just about the right market, but making the buy right too.
-The above example has no downside, but typical acquisitions to flip to a first time homebuyer loans-cash.net, or to take advantage of other programs available in the market, requires knowledge of what is hot and what is not.
+The above example has no downside, but typical acquisitions to flip to a first-time homebuyer loans-cash.net, or to take advantage of other programs available in the market, require knowledge of what is hot and what is not.
 It doesn’t need to be sexy, just profitable, like the following example, which represents 90% of our projects.

 |Acquisition price||$64,000.00||Sold For||$199,999.00|